 There has to be a need for adequate shelter.
 Things to consider: current cost of housing, housing issues that can affect the health of the family and number, gender and age of people currently sharing a room.

 There must be a willingness to partner with Habitat for Humanity Vancouver Island North.
-You must be willing to do 500 hours Sweat Equity.
-Sweat Equity is the hours of volunteer labour you put into working for our Organization.
+You must be willing to complete 500 hours of ‘sweat equity.’
+Sweat equity is the volunteer labour you put into working for our organization.

-Successful candidates must meet low-income levels as laid out in BC Housing 2015 Housing Income Limits (HILs) for their Planning Area based on BC Housing Occupancy standards.
-Below we’ve listed these income levels, as a guideline, for Campbell River and the Comox Valley.
+Successful candidates must meet low-income levels as laid out in BC Housing 2018 Housing Income Limits (HILs) for their Planning Area based on BC Housing Occupancy standards.